Yesterday I woke up to the fact that I’d run out of coffee.

 But see, there’s a problem.
 Your future self already has preexisting responsibilities and now you’ve just thrown a ton more onto him or her.

-Let’s say you decide that you’re not going to the gym today because Gosh darn it, it’s been a long day and you’re tired.
+For example, let’s say you decide you’re not going to the gym today because Gosh darn it, it’s been a long day and you’re tired.
 And as you snuggle up on the oh-so-warm couch while turning on Netflix you promise yourself that you’ll go to the gym tomorrow.
 Definitely.
 No doubt about it.
 Tomorrow, you are most definitely going to the gym.

 But then tomorrow rolls around and OH DAMMIT, YOU FORGOT YOU PROMISED TO PICKUP YOUR NIECE FROM SCHOOL.
 Welp.
 I guess I’ll just have to go to the gym tomorrow.
 And then that tomorrow comes and something else pops up.
 And you keep abdicating your gym-going to your future selves like a hot potato.